JuliaSymbolics/SymbolicUtils.jl/index.md

 ## Learn more

-If you have a package that you would like to utilize rule-based rewriting in, look at the suggestions in the [Interfacing](/interface/) section.
+Head over to the github repository to ask questions and [report problems](https://github.com/JuliaSymbolics/SymbolicUtils.jl)!
+Join the [Zulip stream](https://julialang.zulipchat.com/#narrow/stream/236639-symbolic-programming) to chat!

-Head over to the github repository to [report problems](https://github.com/JuliaSymbolics/SymbolicUtils.jl) or ask questions!
+If you have a package that you would like to utilize rule-based rewriting in, look at the suggestions in the [Interfacing](/interface/) section to find out how you can do that without any fundamental changes to your package.